San Luis Obispo Octagon Barn: Restoration

 Restoration of the barn began in 1997 when the barn was near collapse.
 Structural improvements have been completed.
-Current activity concentrates on bringing the Barn into the community as a fully permitted gathering space.
+Current activity concentrates on bringing the Barn into the community as a gathering space.

 The Octagon Barn Center will be a community gathering place to promote local history, agriculture, recreation, and sustainability.
 It will host events such as fundraisers, dances, movies, music performances, weddings, family reunions, and festival-connected activities.
 A windmill, a small restored wetland, photovoltaic power, parking for over 100 cars and landscaping with hundreds of trees are planned.

 The San Luis Obispo Octagon Barn Center is located at 4400 Octagon Way, San Luis Obispo, CA 93401.